 As with accommodation, there is a wide range of restaurant options to choose from in Inari, from fast food eateries and cafés to high-end culinary experiences.
-The restaurants of the forementioned hotels are happy to serve production crews with expertise and care.
+Some local businesses also offer catering services.

 Some additional local services that may be useful when filming at Lake Inari include:

 - Guide services

 - Transportation services

 - Kayak, canoe and rowing boat rentals